nhselect/step1-training/content/feedback/learner.md

 As a **Learner**, during the pilot we will ask you to feedback on:​

 1. Satisfaction with training package materials​
-2. Usability of the new digital version of the Step 1 proficiencies
+2. Usability of the new digital version of the Steps proficiencies

 You will be provided with access to these forms when needed – your job is just to complete them when asked.​